Fuusio/Robopupu/README.md

 available as an open source project.

 ## Status
+The current version is 0.3.
 Robopupu is currently under active development.

 ## Documentation
 Robopupu documentation can be found in [Robopupu project website](http://robopupu.com/).
 API documentation can be found in the [API documentation](https://github.com/Fuusio/Robopupu/wiki/Documentation)

-## Sample App APK
+## Sample App
-The sample apk file for Robopupu app can be found in the [release section](https://github.com/Fuusio/Robopupu/releases)
+This repository includes a sample app that demonstrated the usage of all the Robopupu APIs.
+The app is also available from [Google Play Store](https://play.google.com/store/apps/details?id=com.robopupu)

 ## Installation